 You could get it delivered to you.
 Regular lorries travel between the UK and Ireland and offer car delivery services.

 The other option is to collect the car yourself.
-It could be more costly and is more time-consuming as you have to full over or travel by ferry and then return by ferry.
-You may also need to book a night’s accommodation depending on the transport times.
+It could be more costly and time-consuming as you have to full over or travel by ferry and then return by ferry.
+Depending on the transport times, you may also need to book a night’s accommodation.
 It may be worth asking the seller if they could collect you at the airport.
 They are more than willing to if it means they will make a sale.

 NCT